Islam in Malta

 The Turkish Military Cemetery (Ottoman) in Marsa, Malta, built in 1874 on neo-moorish plans by Maltese architect Emanuele Luigi Galizia.

 Islam in Malta (Arabic: الإسلام في مالطا) has had a historically profound influence upon the country — especially its language and agriculture — as a consequence of several centuries of control and presence on the islands.
 Today, the main Muslim organization represented in Malta is the Libyan World Islamic Call Society.

 The 2021 census found that the Muslim population in Malta grew from 6,000 in 2010 to 17,454 in 2021, mainly non-citizens, totalling 3.9% of the population.
-Of these a small amount, 1,746, are Maltese citizens.

 History

 Prior to Muslim rule, Eastern Christianity had been prominent in Malta during the time of Greek-Byzantine rule.
 The thesis of a Christian continuity in Malta during Arab rule, despite being popular, is historically unfounded.